mahendrapaipuri/ceems/README.md

 also able to have information on total energy consumed and total emissions generated by their individual workloads, by their project/namespace.

-On the otherhand system admins will be able to list the consumption of energy, emissions, CPU time, memory, _etc_ for each projects/namespaces/users.
+On the other hand system admins will be able to list the consumption of energy, emissions, CPU time, memory, _etc_ for each projects/namespaces/users.
 This can be used to generate reports regularly on the energy usage of the data center.